parsampsh/besanj-django/docs/API/polls-APIs.md

 There can be a `selected_choice` key in poll json.
 But it happens only when a user is authenticated and calls this API.
 Then for each poll, IF user has voted to it before, `selected_choice` key will be included which contains ID of selected choice on this poll by user.

+The `belongs_to_you` field can be true or false.
+If the user be authenticated and receive list of the polls, each poll which is for that authenticated user has this field with true value.

 ### My Votes: `/polls/my_votes/`
 This API shows user their votes polls.